imixs/imixs-cloud/README.md

 	$ sudo kubeadm join xxx.xxx.xxx.xxx:6443 --token xxx.xxxxxxxxx  --discovery-token-ca-cert-hash xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-If you do not know the join command any more, run the following command on your master node:
+If you do not know the join command any more, run the following command on your master node again:

 	$ kubeadm token create --print-join-command